cjnaz/cjnfuncs/configman.md

 2. With `loadconfig(tolerate_missing=True)`, `-1` will be returned if the config file is not currently accessible.
 You will want to add code to output this warning only once, so as to not flood the log.  tolerate_missing=True allows the config file to be placed on a shared file system.
 3. loadconfig() will return `1` if the config file timestamp has changed (`0` if not changed).
 The prior `loadconfig(flush_on_reload=True)` will have purged all cfg data and reloaded it from the file.
 4. If this is a `reloaded` case (versus `first`), then cleanup work may be needed prior to the following resource setups.
 5. Threads and asyncio should use local copies of cfg data so that they don't crash when the cfg data temporarily disappears during the loadconfig() reload.
+Also see loadconfig's `prereload_callback` parameter.

 <br>